Australia: Related Information

 Doing Business in Australia

-A company is considered to be resident for taxation purposes if it is incorporated in Australia, or if it carries on business there and both central management and control are located in Australia or its voting power is controlled by shareholders who are Australian residents.
+A company is considered to be resident for taxation purposes if it is incorporated in Australia, or if it carries out business in the country and both central management and control are based in Australia or its voting power is controlled by shareholders who are Australian residents.

-Resident companies are taxed on world-wide income from all sources, at a corporate taxation rate of 30%.
-Non-resident companies are taxed only on Australian sourced income and capital gains on the disposal of certain taxable Australian assets if acquired on or after 20th September 1985.
+Resident companies are taxed on worldwide income from all sources, at a corporate tax rate of 28%.
+Non-resident companies are only taxed on Australia-sourced income and capital gains on the disposal of certain taxable Australian assets that were acquired from 20th September 1985.
 Taxable Australian assets generally include:

-- Assets used by the non-resident to carry on business in Australia
+- Assets used by the non-resident to carry out business in Australia

 - Shareholdings of more than 10% in resident public companies.

-In Australia, state, territory, and local governments do not impose additional corporate taxation rates.
-However, they do impose some taxes which might impact on foreign companies operating in the country; namely payroll tax (more applicable to larger employers), stamp duty, land tax, and sales taxes.
+In Australia, corporate tax is levied at federal level only, not by state, territory or local governments .
+However, these bodies do impose some taxes which might impact on foreign companies operating in the country: payroll tax (more applicable to larger employers), stamp duty, land tax and sales taxes.

-Major changes to corporate taxation recommended by the Ralph Report in 2000 have been introduced on a piecemeal basis, with a stream of changes continuing unabated in 2002 and 2003.
-New consolidated tax rules to allow groups of companies to be taxed as a single entity were originally scheduled for launch in July 2001, but following the introduction of the controversial Goods and Services Tax (GST), the government felt that the country's business sector was suffering from 'reform fatigue', and postponed the launch.
+Major changes to corporate taxation recommended by the Ralph Report in 2000 have been introduced on a piecemeal basis.
+New consolidated tax rules to allow groups of companies to be taxed as a single entity were originally scheduled for launch in July 2001, but following the introduction of the goods and services tax (GST), the government felt that the country's business sector was suffering from 'reform fatigue', and postponed the launch.
 The rules were reintroduced in 2002.

-The government took further steps towards improving the international taxation regime for businesses in December, 2003, introducing measures which took effect from July, 2004, relaxing Controlled Foreign Company (CFC) rules as they applied to countries possessing broadly similar taxation regimes (BELCs), such as the US, the UK, Germany, France, Canada, Japan and New Zealand, in effect exempting income derived from outside such countries but passing through them (and therefore taxed in them).
+The government took further steps towards improving the international taxation regime for businesses by introducing measures in December 2003.
+These took effect from July 2004 and relaxed controlled foreign company (CFC) rules as they applied to broad exemption listed countries (BELCs), such as the US, the UK, Germany, France, Canada, Japan and New Zealand, in effect exempting income derived from outside such countries but passing through them (and therefore taxed in them).

-However, CFC rules continue to apply to income derived through a trust or arising under the Foreign Investment Fund (FIF) measures, even if derived through CFCs resident in such comparable tax countries.
+CFC rules continue to apply to income derived through a trust or arising under the foreign investment fund (FIF) measures, even if derived through CFCs resident in such comparable tax countries.

 The new legislation allowed fund managers to invest up to 10% of their fund in foreign passive investments before FIF rules applied, and also relieved complying superannuation funds from the FIF measures.
 The amendments also provided a withholding tax exemption on widely distributed debentures issued to non-residents if those debentures are issued by public unit trusts.